shaunyap01/shaunyap01.github.io/content/articles/generative-AI-and-the-diminishing-returns-of-scale-are-we-nearing-the-plateau/index.md

 ---
-title: "Generative AI and the Dimishing Returns of Scale: Are We Nearing the Plateau?"
+title: "Generative AI and the Diminishing Returns of Scale: Are We Nearing the Plateau?"
 date: 2025-02-01
 lastmod: 2025-02-01
 tags: ["##All Articles", "#In-Depth Essay", "Generative AI", "AI Scaling", "Large Language Models", "AI Ethics"]